A+

 An Overview of Crime Rates in Highland Heights, KY

-Highland Heights has one of the lowest violent crime rates of all cities in the United States.
-With a rate of 59 violent crimes per 100,000 people, Highland Heights ranks among the safest cities in the United States making it an attractive choice for those seeking a new place to call home.
+Highland Heights distinguishes itself with one of the lowest violent crime rates in the U.S., reporting a mere 76 violent crimes per 100,000 people.
+This achievement firmly establishes Highland Heights among the safest cities in the nation, rendering it an alluring choice for those seeking a new place to call home.

 In the most recently reported crime year, Highland Heights registered zero reported homicides.
 This statistic not only designates the area as an exemplar of security but also emanates a profound sense of safety within its community.
 A minimal incidence of severe violent crime not only fosters a strong sense of well-being among residents but also sets a commendable standard for other regions aiming to cultivate similarly safe surroundings.